alfredoperez/website-posts/clmqcd40y000009l4g45mdzry.md

 This includes standard element attributes, inputs, outputs, and DOM event handlers.

-This configuration makes sure that all the DOM Event handlers are grouped in a logical way to make it easier to find counterparts, like, for example, `(copy)`, `(cut)` and `(paste)` will be close together regardless of which other outputs exist.
+This configuration makes sure that all the DOM Event handlers are grouped logically to make it easier to find counterparts, like, for example, `(copy)`, `(cut)` and `(paste)` will be close together regardless of which other outputs exist.

-#### DOM Event Handlers

 Finally, include any DOM event handlers, such as `(mouseenter)`, `(copy)`, `(keyup)`, etc.